fusioncharts/dev_centre_docs/getting-started/angular/angularjs/install-using-angularjs.md

 FusionCharts Suite XT includes an extensive range of charts, gauges, and maps that you can use to plot all types of static and real-time data.

-The angularjs-fusionCharts wrapper, along with FusionCharts Suite XT, lets you add interactive JavaScript charts and graphs to your web and mobile applications using only a single AngularJS component.
+The angularjs-fusioncharts wrapper, along with FusionCharts Suite XT, lets you add interactive JavaScript charts and graphs to your web and mobile applications using only a single AngularJS component.

-In this article, we will show you how you can download and install the `angularjs-fusionCharts` wrapper and all the other dependencies on your system.
+In this article, we will show you how you can download and install the `angularjs-fusioncharts` wrapper and all the other dependencies on your system.
 You can install FusionCharts in your application using NPM.

 ## Install FusionCharts via npm

-Before installing and start working with angularjs-fusionCharts wrapper, let's checkout the list of JavaScript files present in your `fusioncharts-suite-xt` folder:
+Before installing and start working with angularjs-fusioncharts wrapper, let's checkout the list of JavaScript files present in your `fusioncharts-suite-xt` folder:

 File Name|Description|
 -|-